momo-trip/SmartC2Rust/README.md

 **Note:** For the benchmark programs, the entry point is set to the main function.

+See [docs/ffi-boundary.md](docs/ffi-boundary.md) for details on how the FFI boundary is designed.

 ## Translation procedure
 ### Step 1: Reformat test cases
 Reformats the original test script into individual test cases using the LLM so that the subsequent iterative cycle can run automatically.